MahdiTa97/strapi-custom-slug/README.md

 # 🚀 Getting started with Strapi-Custom-Slug

+In this customized version of Strapi, now it supports arabic strings to make slugs like this:

+{id} - {slugified_title}

 Strapi comes with a full featured [Command Line Interface](https://docs.strapi.io/developer-docs/latest/developer-resources/cli/CLI.html) (CLI) which lets you scaffold and manage your project in seconds.

 ### `develop`